lackos/ITSL/Markdown/Chapter3/conceptual.md

-# Chapter Three conceptual questions
+# Chapter Three: Linear Regression
+# Conceptual Problems

 ## Problem One
 The null hypothesis of this model can be stated as: